thomasmarsh/python-turtle/turtle.md

 >>> (10.0, 0.0)
 ```

-That's correctly 100% for `a` and 0% for `b`.
+That's correct 100% for `a` and 0% for `b`.
 The inverse case works too.

 ```python
 >>> t = 1.0